morehshin/TheRadicalOutside/TheRadicalOutsideLibrary/README.md

 ### Notes
-- Use the [_example-student/](https://github.com/morehshin/TheRadicalOutside/tree/master/TheRadicalOutsideLibrary/_example-student) folder as a reference for how your folders should be structured.
+- Use [_example-student/](https://github.com/morehshin/TheRadicalOutside/tree/master/TheRadicalOutsideLibrary/_example-student) as a reference for how your folders should be structured.
 - Before the session's end, there should be at least 8 files in your folder.
   - A .pdf file for each work you've included (between 7-10) and one bibliography.md file.